How to Make No-Knead Bread Without a Dutch Oven (It’s Easier Than You Think!)

 Making bread at home has a reputation for being difficult.
 But it doesn’t have to be!
-This recipe for no-knead bread, requires no stand mixer, no special tools, and is perfect for beginners.
+This no-knead bread recipe requires no stand mixer or special tools and is perfect for beginners.

 Simple No-Knead Bread (No Dutch Oven Required!)